cased27/academicTranscripts/JSnotes.md

 <ins>KEYWORD “THIS” </ins>

-A method (`this.`)added to objects in order to access/share pre-defined data.
+A type of method (`this.`) added to objects in order to access/share pre-defined data.
 It's a common pattern to organize code: you take data, put it inside an object, then take associated functions and add them as methods to the same object and use the keyword THIS to access the data that was pre-defined

 <ins><a name="domMethods" class="domMethods">DOM Methods</a></ins> are used to select elements